karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 ## [Kanthaus](https://kanthaus.online)

-The past two weeks at Kanthaus have been more quite, with few people and lots of construction things going on.
-The heating-connection of K22 is commencing with just a few things left to completion, indoor compost toilets are being prepared and many small thing are happening.
+The past two weeks at Kanthaus have been more quiet, with few people and lots of construction things going on.
+The heating-connection of K22 is commencing with just a few things left to completion, indoor compost toilets are being prepared and many small things are happening.

-Since a few days Kanthaus is hosting the foodsharing co-working-week with about 6 participants wupping for foodsharing.
-Since even more people are arriving begining of next week, the quiet times are soon to be over!
+Since a few days Kanthaus is hosting the [foodsharing co-working week](https://kanthaus.online/events/2018-09-14_fsde-coworking) with about 6 participants wupping for foodsharing.
+Since even more people are arriving beginning of next week, the quiet times are soon to be over!

 ![](mat_chan_soldering.jpg)
-_copper-soldering with a very sophisticated pressure control-system for the gas burner - don’t try this at home!_
+_Copper soldering with a very sophisticated pressure control system for the gas burner - don’t try this at home!_

 _by Bodhi_